dekuNukem/FAP80/FAP_modules/README.md

-This folder holds the schematic, board file, and firmware of FAP's individual boards.
+Here are all the schematic file, board file, and firmware of FAP's individual boards.
 Please see corresponding folders for details.